colebaril/colebaril/README.md

-Hi there, I like to automate things and make cool graphs.
+Hi there, I'm Cole and I like to automate things and make cool graphs.